 Instructions

-5. Bake for 30-35 minutes or until the bars are set.
+• Bake for 30-35 minutes or until the bars are set.
 Allow bars to cool completely before slicing and serving into 16 squares.
 I like to refrigerate them before cutting to make them easier to cut.
 Bars can be stored in an airtight container at room temperature or in the refrigerator for up to 1 week, or in the freezer for up to 3 months.
+See notes for more make-ahead and storage details.